Xiexe/XSBones/README.md

-This is a Unity editor script and shader that will take an aritrary mesh and use it to show the bones of a humanoid or non humanoid avatar.
+This is a Unity editor script and shader that will take an arbitrary mesh and use it to show the bones of a humanoid or non humanoid avatar.

 You can find the generator window under Xiexe > Tools > XSBonerGenerator.